ShoCremers/DL_project/docs/README.md

 #### Feature Engineering

-Time (hourly), day of week, week and current month are cyclic features, so they need to be represented approraitely so that the model is aware of their cyclic nature.
-Similarly to [1], for time, three different representation were used.
+Time (hourly), day of the week, week, and current month are cyclic features, so they need to be represented appropriately so that the model is aware of their cyclic nature.
+Similarly to [1], three different representations were used for time.
 One of them was incremental indexing within the range of [0.1,2.4].
 Another representation of time was 5 inputs of binary gray coded time in the range of [(0,0,0,0,1), (1,0,1,0,0)].
 Finally, we used the mutually exclusive binary representation with 24 inputs (one-hot encoding of time).
 During the experiment, datasets with each of the time variables were tested, as well as the dataset with no time variable.
-// The dataset without time representation did better on the validation set, and hence no time variable was used on the evaluation, which will be explained later on.
+The dataset incremental indexing time representation did better on the validation set, and hence no time variable was used on the evaluation, which will be explained later on.

-To represent day of week, week and current month, they were converted to two periodic waveforms of sine and cosine function with appropiate periods.
-This is shown in the codeblock below and a good explantion of this kind of representation for these cyclic features is given in [9].
+To represent the day of the week, week, and current month, they were converted to two periodic waveforms of sine and cosine function with appropriate periods.
+This is shown in the code block below, and a good explanation of this kind of representation for these cyclic features is given in [9].
 ```
     df1['dow_sin'] = np.sin(df1.index.dayofweek*(2.*np.pi/7))
     df1['dow_cos'] = np.cos(df1.index.dayofweek*(2.*np.pi/7))